Keita18/amazon-kdd-cup-2024-starter-kit/models/README.md

 - A single integer (in the range [0, 3]) for multiple choice tasks.
 - A comma-separated list of integers for ranking tasks.
 - A comma-separated list of named entities for Named Entity Recognition (NER) tasks.
+- (unconstrained) generated response for the generation tasks

 For more information on how these responses are processed, please see [parsers.py](../parsers.py).